hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     ```bash
     $ wget https://raw.githubusercontent.com/hamzehkhazaei/ECE422-Proj2-StartKit/master/http_client.py
     ```
-    - Try to run the `http_client.py` with one user and think time of one second to test the program functionality.
+    - Then run the `http_client.py` program with one user who sends a request, wait for the response, thinks for one second and send a new next request.
        ```bash
        $ python3.5 http_client.py swarm_manager_ip 1 1
        ```
        - The program should print the response time for each request.
-    - Note this is a base implementation of an HTTP client and you need to modify this according to your needs.
-    - This client program creates a number of users that send requests to the server and after receiving the response thinks for the amount of *think_time* and then send another request.
+    - Generally, this client program creates a number of users that send requests to the server and after receiving the response thinks for the amount of *think_time* and then send a new request.
     - If you increase the number of users or decrease the think time, ie increasing the workload, the response time should increase.
     - **Important Note**: try not to run the client program on your laptop as this may appear as a DoS attack to Cybera